 3. Tata Engineering and Locomotive Co.
 Ltd. v.
 State of Bihar (1964)

-- Facts and issue – Bihar State had levied sales tax on sales of products manufactured by Tata Engineering and Locomotive Company Limited (TELCO).
+- Facts and issues – Bihar State had levied sales tax on sales of products manufactured by Tata Engineering and Locomotive Company Limited (TELCO).
 TELCO contended that it was not liable to pay the tax since the sales were made by the distributor instead of the company itself.

 4. Life Insurance Corporation of India v.
 Escorts Ltd (1986)